 After touring the caves with an Undara Experience guide, check in to your accommodation at the same site.
 Options include air-conditioned huts, swag tents and railway carriages.
 After dinner, cave guides entertain visitors around the campfire with singalongs, recitals, talks and walks.

 Undara to Georgetown

 As you set out in a westerly direction towards Georgetown, don’t get too comfortable as Mount Surprise is just half an hour down the road.
-Drop into the Mount Surprise Gem Den for a fossicking licence, hire equipment and a map of the diggings at nearby gem fields such as O’Brien’s Creek.
-Here, you can fossick for semi-precious gems such as topaz, smoky quartz and aquamarine.
+Prior to your trip, ensure that you purchase a Fossickers Licence and equipment so that you can try your hand at treasure hunting.
+Head to O’Brien’s Creek, where you can fossick for semi-precious gems such as topaz, smoky quartz and aquamarine.
 The gem fields are open all year but access roads can be impassable during the wet season – it’s best to visit from May to September.